spyderboy/find-rectangles-in-a-grid/README.md

 # find-rectangles-in-a-grid
-Solving a fun coding interview question
+Solving a fun coding interview question.
+Inspired by: https://youtu.be/EuPSibuIKIg